tide-foundation/Tide-h4x-for-Privacy/README.md

    npm install --global webpack
    npm install --global webpack-cli
    ```
+1. You can change *config.js* settings to reflect changes you've made to default values (If you didn't change those, don't worry about it)
 1. Run the command `webpack` to compile the changes made to *config.js*.
 1. Open *index.html* in a web browser, fill in the details.
-This added placeholder values is for brevity.
+The added placeholder values are for brevity.
 1. Open developer console by pressing F12, then click the *Create Account* button.
 1. When successful, the 'Account created successfully' will appear in the console window.

 #### Frontend Setup

 1. Navigate to \src\Raziel.Front run `npm install`.
-1. Open *Raziel.Front\src\assets\js\config.js*.
-Populate the ORK node endpoint array and enter the password you choose in vendor appsettings.json.
+1. Under *Raziel.Front\src\assets\js\config.js* you can set the ORK node endpoint array and the password if you changed those in vendor appsettings.json.
+If you didn't change, don't worry about it.
     ```
     {
       orkNodes: ["https://localhost:5401", "https://localhost:5402", "https://localhost:5403"],